Diagram spaces, diagram spectra, and spectra of units: Introduction

 \emph{Outline.} In \S2--3 we define $\bbI$-spaces, $\cI$-spaces and the adjunctions (1) and (2) involving the infinite loop space functors $\Omega^{\bullet}$ for symmetric and orthogonal spectra.
-In \S4, we show that the adjunctions are monoidal and that commutative monoids in $\bbI$-spaces and $\cI$-spaces (dubbed $\bbI$-FCPs and $\cI$-FCPs) give rise to $E_{\infty}$-spaces and hence to infinite loop spaces. \S5 contains the basic categorical technique used for all of the comparisons in the paper.
+In \S4, we show that the adjunctions are monoidal and that commutative monoids in $\bbI$-spaces and $\cI$-spaces give rise to $E_{\infty}$-spaces and hence to infinite loop spaces. \S5 contains the basic categorical technique used for all of the comparisons in the paper.
 In \S6 we compare $\Omega^{\bullet}$ for symmetric and orthogonal spectra.
 In \S7 we shift to the EKMM approach, describing $*$-modules and defining the infinite loop space functor $\Omega^{\infty}_{S}$ for $S$-modules.
 In \S8 we construct the adjunction between $\cI$-spaces and $*$-modules and in \S9 we prove that it is a Quillen equivalence.
-The comparison of infinite loop spaces is completed by \S10, which gives the comparison of $\Omega^{\bullet}$ on orthogonal spectra with $\Omega^{\infty}_S$ on $S$-modules.
+In \S10, we introduce the cylinder construction on $\cI$-FCPs and use it to make a comparison of $\sL$-spaces required in \S14.
+The comparison of infinite loop spaces is completed by \S11, which gives the comparison of $\Omega^{\bullet}$ on orthogonal spectra with $\Omega^{\infty}_S$ on $S$-modules.

-In \S11 we define an FCP $\mGL_1^{\bullet} R$ of units associated to a diagram ring spectrum $R$ and in \S12 we convert commutative FCPs to spectra, thus defining the spectrum of units $gl_1 R$.
-We compare $gl_1$ of symmetric and orthogonal ring spectra in \S13 and then compare with $gl_1$ of $E_{\infty}$ ring spectra in \S14.
+In \S12 we define an FCP $\mGL_1^{\bullet} R$ of units associated to a diagram ring spectrum $R$ and in \S13 we convert commutative FCPs to spectra, thus defining the spectrum of units $gl_1 R$.
+We compare $gl_1$ of symmetric and orthogonal ring spectra in \S14 and then compare with $gl_1$ of $E_{\infty}$ ring spectra in \S15.

 The rest of the paper contains the model-theoretic results that underly the comparison results.
-In \S15 we construct the stable model structure on the category of $\sD$-spaces in full generality and in \S16 we prove that the stable model structures on $\bbI$-spaces and $\cI$-spaces are Quillen equivalent.
-In \S17 we construct the stable model structure on commutative monoids in $\sD$-spaces ($\sD$-FCPs).
+In \S16 we construct the model structure on the category of $\sD$-spaces in full generality and in \S17 we prove that the model structures on $\bbI$-spaces and $\cI$-spaces are Quillen equivalent.
+In \S18 we construct the model structure on the categories of monoids and commutative monoids in $\sD$-spaces (FCPs).
 The appendix \S\ref{Topological Categories and the Bar Construction} gives background material on bar constructions and homotopy colimits over topological categories, as well as the action of the linear isometries operad $\sL$ on the categories and functors used throughout the paper.